 This was my big break, a real paycheck, and the Opportunity for the Almighty Commission.
 One of my favorite words, and soon to be a word, my children would love to hear.

-Even while increasing sales and I read everything I could get my hands on that would give me the emotional support I needed to keep going.
+Even while increasing sales and reading everything I could get my hands on would give me the emotional support I needed to keep going.
 Typically Norman Vincent Peale.

 All along, I kept reading books; I ran to the library to get more books.
 I consumed these books during slow days at the store, and as I read more motivation and more sales, I continued to talk to God.